mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 used for squadron station-keeping and small craft operations, allowing members of the same force to track one another and maintain station without alerting all ships in the area to their presence.
-An IFF- mode transponder will not respond automatically to a challenge from another system that does not have the right codes but will alert the operator and give the opportunity to authorise a response.
+An IFF-mode transponder will not respond automatically to a challenge from another system that does not have the right codes but will alert the operator and give the opportunity to authorise a response.

 Covert: It is not generally possible to turn off a transponder, at least not without modifying it somehow.